piegope/doc/docs/content/en/workspace/workspace-browser-extension/devolutions-server/user-interface/index.md

 eleventyComputed:
   title: '{{ en.WBEX }} user interface with {{ en.DVLS }}'
 ---
-The {{ en.WBEX }} user interface is slightly different in your browser depending on the Devolutions product used in conjunction with the extension.
+The {{ en.WBEX }} user interface is slightly different depending on the Devolutions product used in conjunction with the extension.
 This topic will present the {{ en.WBEX }} user interface when used with {{ en.DVLS }}.

-The main view, which is the one displayed when first opening the {{ en.WBEX }} in your browser, can be divided into three main sections:
+The main view, which is the one displayed when first opening the {{ en.WBEX }} in a browser, can be divided into three main sections:

 1. 1.
 The ***Top menu***, which contains a few useful {% var, "WBEX" false %} functionalities and settings.
    2. The ***Side menu***, which changes what the ***Content area*** displays.